DhairiyaChhipa/IMY772-Workshop-Assignment/README.md

 - Display error message to user if a non-hexdecimal number is entered
 - Display error message to user if a negative hexdecimal number is entered
 - Allow users to correct error after an error message is displayed to them

-### 🧠 Memory functions
-- Store timestamps of previous questions
-- Store answers of previous questions
-- Store operands and operators of previous questions